 According to the shrine's history, it is one of several ancient shrines in the city used to house the divided spirits (bunrei) of the Ise Shrine during the middle of the Heian Period.
 It got its name of Shiba-daijingu starting from the Meiji Period, before which it was called by other names including Iikura-shinmeigu and Shiba-shinmeigu.
 The name of Shiba-shinmeigu is known for the famous "Megumi Fight" that took place in March 1805 inside the shrine, where Kanjin-sumo wrestlers such as Yotsuguruma Daihachi and Mizuhiki Seigorou fought with the Megumi-no-tobi, a group of firefighters who considered the area their territory.
 Even back then, the Minato ward lying in front of the shrine's gates was a lively business district.
 During the Edo Period, the shrine was a thriving venue for entertainment such as sumo matches and theatrical performances, which were allowed in the shrine grounds.
 The theater was a type of Edo-sannomiya theater, and is said to have been first held inside Shiba-shinmei in 1645.
 In September of every year, the "Daradara Festival", an event supposedly named due to its long duration (daradara means lengthy), is held, during which ginger is widely sold inside the shrine and its vicinity, giving the shrine its nickname as the "Ginger Market".
 As famous as the "Betterazuke market" of Kodenma-cho, the festival was such an enjoyable event for Edo commoners that it was even depicted in ukiyo-e art.
 During the festival, ginger, chigibako, and amazake are sold.
 Chigibakos are oval boxes made of cypress, said to bring additional clothing when put into a cabinet, a good luck charm of sorts, whose name comes from the idea of a thousand pieces of wood (chigi) leading to a thousand pieces of clothing (chigi).
 Beneath the stairway is a savings mound built to commemorate Makino Motojirou's achievements in establishing the Real-estate and Savings Bank (Fudo-chokin-ginkou).

-After passing through Shiba Park, we reach our goal, the Tokyo Tower!
+After Shiba Park, finish at Tokyo Tower!

-Once you have walked to Zojoji Temple, Tokyo Tower is just around the corner.
-At the end of the walk, you will be rewarded with a spectacular view of the city of Tokyo.
-We hope we have conveyed the "Shiba-Daimon Golden Route" well enough.
-If you find your favorite view, we would be happy if you could share it on social networking sites.
+If you walk to Zojoji Temple, Tokyo Tower is just around the corner.
+At the goal, a spectacular view overlooking the city of Tokyo awaits.
+Did you fully convey the charm of the "Shiba-Daimon Golden Route"?
+If you find a favorite scenery, I would be happy if you could share it on SNS.